-5.2 During design of an engineered fill, shear, consolidation, permeability, or other tests require preparation of test specimens by compacting at some molding water content to some unit weight.
-It is common practice to first determine the optimum water content (w{opt}) and maximum dry unit weight $(\gamma{d,max})$ by means of a compaction test.
-Test specimens are compacted at a selected molding water content (w), either wet or dry of optimum (w{opt}) or at optimum (w{opt}) , and at a selected dry unit weight related to a percentage of maximum dry unit weight $(\gamma{d,max})$.
-The selection of molding water content (w), either wet or dry of optimum (w{opt}) or at optimum (w{opt}) and the dry unit weight $(\gamma{d,max})$ may be based on past experience, or a range of values may be investigated to determine the necessary percent of compaction.
+5.2 During design of an engineered fill, testing performed to determine shear, consolidation, permeability, or other properties requires test specimens to be prepared by compacting the soil at a prescribed molding water content to obtain a predetermined unit weight.
+It is common practice to first determine the optimum water content (w{opt}) and maximum dry unit weight (γ{dmax}) by means of a compaction test.
+Test specimens are compacted at a selected molding water content (w), either wet or dry of optimum (w{opt}) or at optimum (w{opt}) , and at a selected dry unit weight related to a percentage of maximum dry unit weight (γ{dmax}) .
+The selection of molding water content (w), either wet or dry of optimum (w{opt}) or at optimum (w{opt}) and the dry unit weight (γ{dmax}) may be based on past experience, or a range of values may be investigated to determine the necessary percent of compaction.

-5.3 Experience indicates that the methods outlined in 5.2 or the construction control aspects discussed in 5.1 are extremely difficult to implement or yield erroneous results when dealing with certain soils.
-5.3.1 - 5.3.3 describe typical problem soils, the problems encountered when dealing with such soils and possible solutions for these problems.
+5.3 Experience indicates that the methods outlined in 5.2 or the construction control aspects discussed in 5.1 are extremely difficult to implement or yield erroneous results when dealing with some soils.
+The following subsections describe typical problem soils, the problems encountered when dealing with such soils and possible solutions for these problems.